tonymazn/Text-Summarization-Tool/README.md

 Reference
 -
+*  (1) Flask is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks. https://pypi.org/project/Flask/
-*  (1) Simple library and command line utility for extracting summary from HTML pages or plain texts.
+*  (2) Simple library and command line utility for extracting summary from HTML pages or plain texts.
 The package also contains simple evaluation framework for text summaries, https://pypi.org/project/sumy/
-*  (2) pyrouge is a Python wrapper for the ROUGE summarization evaluation package.
-Getting ROUGE to work can require quite a bit of time. pyrouge is designed to make getting ROUGE scores easier by automatically converting your summaries into a format ROUGE understands, and automatically generating the ROUGE configuration file. https://github.com/bheinzerling/pyrouge
+*  (3) pyrouge is a Python wrapper for the ROUGE summarization evaluation package.
+Getting ROUGE to work can require quite a bit of time. pyrouge is designed to make getting ROUGE scores easier by automatically converting your summaries into a format ROUGE understands, and automatically generating the ROUGE configuration file. https://pypi.org/project/pyrouge/